maib-ecomm/maib-payment-gateway-for-woocommerce/README.md

 8. **Project Secret** - Project Secret from maibmerchants.md.
 It is available after project activation.
 9. **Signature Key** - Signature Key for validating notifications on Callback URL.
 It is available after project activation.
 10. **Order status: Payment completed** - The completed order status after successful payment.
 By default: Processing.
 11. **Order status: Two-Step Payment authorized** - Order status if the transaction is successfully authorized.
-Default: On hold.
+By default: On hold.
 12. **Order status: Payment failed** - Order status when payment failed.
 By default: Failed.
 13. **Project Settings** - Add links for Ok URL / Fail URL / Callback URL in the respective fields of the Project settings in maibmerchants.md.